jfsfranco/Tv/README.md

     └── EventServiceProvider.php
 ```

-# Improvals
+# Improvments
 This application can be improved in several aspects.
 Here I mention some of them.
 - Validate the csv file against the API.
 - Don't introduce repeated information in the database.
-- Don't introduce information which storaged information has date posterior.
+- Don't introduce information which stored information has an earlier date.
-- Helth check for the database
+- Health check for the database
 - Adding Swagger for the API
 - Use the Exceptions/Handler instead having the factories for the responses
 - We can retrieve more information from the external API